YourOnly-One/content/content/way/en-ph/blog/posts/2020/20200304-testament-law-torah-nailed-cross.md

 +++
-title = "The Old Testament Law, or Torah, was Nailed On The Cross" description = "We often hear from preachers that the Old Testament Law, or Torah, was nailed on the cross but is it Scriptural?"  # For Schema.org; OpenGraph; Twitter Cards
+title = "The old testament Law, or Torah, was nailed on the cross" description = "We often hear from preachers that the Old Testament Law, or Torah, was nailed on the cross but is it Scriptural?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2020-03-04T17:39:27+08:00                          # manually adjust to local timezone